MorphiaOrg/morphia/docs/reference/content/guides/annotations.md

 ## Reference
 Marks fields as stored in another collection and which are linked (by a `DBRef` field).
 When the Entity is loaded, the referenced Entity can also be loaded.
-Any document referenced via an `@Reference` field must have already been saved in mongodb or have the Java object's
+Any document referenced via an `@Reference` field must have already been saved in MongoDB or have the Java object's
   `@Id` already assigned.
 Otherwise, no key can be copied in to the `Key` for storage in the database.
 If you're always saving the referenced entity in the mapped collection (`Datastore` can be told to save in to a collection other than the mapped collection) a lot of space can be saved by using the `idOnly()` parameter to just save the key value.